spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-appservice-draupnir-for-all.md

 Draupnir for all includes several security measures like that it only allows users that are on its allow list to ask for a bot.
 To add a user to this list we have 2 primary options.
 Using the chat to tell Draupnir to do this for us or if you want to automatically do it by sending `m.policy.rule.user` events that target the subject you want to allow provisioning for with the `org.matrix.mjolnir.allow` recomendation.
 Using the chat is recomended.

+The bot requires a powerlevel of 50 in the management room to control who is allowed to use the bot.
+The bot does currently not say anything if this is true or false.
+(This is considered a bug and is documented in issue [#297](https://github.com/the-draupnir-project/Draupnir/issues/297))

 To allow users or whole homeservers you type /plain @draupnir-main:matrix-homeserver-domain allow `target` and target can be either a MXID or a wildcard like `@*:example.com` to allow all users on example.com to register.
 We use /plain to force the client to not attempt to mess with this command as it can break Wildcard commands especially.

 ### 2. How to provision a D4A once you are allowed to.